Can a broker provide impartial advice and act in your best interest when representing opposing parties in a transaction?

 The issue — when a broker represents both the tenant and the landlord in a deal — took center stage when a Fortune 500 global real estate brokerage firm lost its court case to recover a $800k commission after failing to properly disclose dual representation in a deal to lease an office building in Downtown D.C.

-It raised a lot of red flags and key reminders for tenants who are evaluating and searching for space —the greatest consideration being: Is Your Broker Actually Working for You?
+Both cases raise a lot of red flags and key reminders for tenants who are evaluating and searching for space — the greatest consideration being: Is Your Broker Actually Working for You?
 Are you getting the best deal?

-You can learn more about the case in this Exis article here.
-It’s an interesting read, but doesn’t address the tenant’s loss; and the only potential loss for this tenant took place when they signed on with a firm that represents both sides.
+You can learn more about the case in this Exis article here and the more recent case in this Bisnow article here.
+These are interesting reads, but don’t address the tenant’s loss; and the only potential loss for these tenants took place when they signed on with a firm that represents both sides.

 In this case, as with many dual brokered deals, the lack of a third party representing either the tenant or the landlord created a conflict of interest.